Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``browser.fixup.alternate.enabled``: Whether the browser should try to modify unknown hosts by adding a prefix (e.g. www) and a suffix (.com).
 Defaults to false.

+- ``browser.migrate.interactions.bookmarks``: True if the user has imported bookmarks from another browser before.
+This preference gets transferred during profile resets.

+- ``browser.migrate.interactions.history``: True if the user has imported history from another browser before.
+This preference gets transferred during profile resets.

+- ``browser.migrate.interactions.passwords``: True if the user has imported passwords from another browser before.
+This preference gets transferred during profile resets.

 - ``browser.search.suggest.enabled``: The "master switch" for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
 Defaults to true.

 - ``browser.urlbar.autoFill``: The global preference for whether autofill in the urlbar is enabled.
 When false, all types of autofill are disabled.